About Kazakh-British relations

 An important area of bilateral co-operation is in the field of education.
 British universities and companies actively cooperate with Kazakhstani universities and have contributed to their development.
 In 2001, the Kazakh-British Technical University was established in Almaty.
 Its partners are four leading UK universities in the petroleum sector: Aberdeen, Robert Gordon, Herriot-Watt and Westminster.

 “Nazarbayev University” has been implementing a programme for preparation for university education and a project on establishing the School of Engineering supported by University College London.
-In 2012 with the assistance of the BG company, a scientific library was opened at the NU Centre for Energy Research, and scholarships for the training of the staff of the NU Research and Innovation System were provided.
+In 2012 with the assistance of the British side, a scientific library was opened at the NU Centre for Energy Research, and scholarships for the training of the staff of the NU Research and Innovation System were provided.

 Military and military-technical co-operation